-This is an open-ended question, but that doesn't mean every answer is a good one.
-In your response, aim to keep the focus on the company, position, or product.
+Don't make it about you.
+Many questions about working in sales are open-ended, but that doesn't mean every answer is a good one.
+In your response, keep the focus on the company, position, or product.
 Do not focus on what the position will do for you.
-That means, don't say "I'm interested in this position because it offers a high salary."
+This means don't say, "I'm interested in this position because it offers a high salary."
 That may be one of your motivating factors for applying for the role, but it's not very compelling for interviewers.

 Don't summarize your resume.
 Many candidates tend to launch into a recitation of their work history whenever an open-ended question presents itself.
 You should understand the question carefully and really try to answer the "why" here.
 Your employment history speaks more to the "what" and the "how" of your work, so you should demonstrate that through your why.